BrunoAl/4-hours-challenge-trello-clone/README.md

 ### What would I do if I had more time:

-- Keyboard accessibility.
+- Make it accessible via keyboard and screen readers (a11y).
 - Better styling.
-- Mobile version / Responsive
+- Mobile version / Responsive.
-- Write tests and JSDocs
+- Write more unity tests and JSDocs.
+- Write Integration tests using [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/)

 ### Note for the reviewers